terwer/docker-fedora-vnc/README.md

-# docker-fedora-mate-vnc
+# docker-fedora-vnc
-Docker buid for fedora with vnc and mate desktop
+Docker buid for fedora with vnc